gchatelet/dlang_cpp_std/README.md

 ## Struct VS class

 Since we're unsure whether they should be implemented as structs or classes I implemented `std::string` as both a [D struct](std_string_struct.d) and a [D class](std_string_class.d).
-Summarizing the differences in the table below.
+Summarizing the differences in the table below :

 |                                |struct        | class         |
 |--------------------------------|--------------|---------------|